redislabs-training/ru204/admin-training/lab-setup/vnc-config/README.md

 - Remove 'U%'
 - Add the following so Chrome opens in the same place every time

-NOTE: Last flag only uses one dash at the start.

 ```bash
 --window-position=130,0 --window-size=1150,900 --window-workspace=0 --ignore-certificate-errors -test-type